Racial Equity Grid

 Project Timeline - A project timeline should be uploaded as a PDF file and should indicate the proposed start and end dates of the project as well as key project events and milestones.
 The major activities listed in the project timeline should be reflected in the proposal narrative.
 The project timeline may not exceed 1 page and the text should be in 12-point font.
 The proposed project duration can be up to 5 years.

-Project Team - A document describing the project team should be uploaded in pdf format and should identify the roles, responsibility and knowledge base of the PI, CoPI(s), and any supporting researcher(s).
-In the case where your project includes CoPIs and other supporting researchers, this document should articulate how the team will work together to complete the research project, highlighting what each team member will contribute to the project.
+Project Team - A document describing the project team should be uploaded in PDF format and should identify the roles, responsibility and knowledge base of the PI and any supporting researcher(s).
+In the case where your project includes other supporting researchers, this document should articulate how the team will work together to complete the research project, highlighting what each team member will contribute to the project.
 Further, a short description of the relationship between the project team and the research site may be included, if appropriate.
 This document should not exceed 250 words and should be double–spaced in 12-point font.
 Note: this document will be reviewed along with the CV of the PI and any Co-PIs included on the application.

 Optional Appendices A - If you have additional documents focused on scientific instrumentation relevant to the study, for example interview protocols or survey instruments, they can be uploaded in this section of the application as supplemental information.